System Design Interviews: A Guide to Essential Components

 Load Balancer

 A load balancer is a component that acts as a reverse proxy and distributes network or application traffic across several servers.
 It is used to increase the capacity (concurrent users) and reliability of applications.
-Once a load of a system increases, load balancers make sure the load is efficiently distributed over the available servers, without individual servers getting jammed.
-Load Balancers are a common component required for basically every system which intends to be highly scalable.

 What to use it for?